Tesla currently holds a satisfaction rating of 96, outscoring every other car manufacturer company in Net Promoter Score® ratings.

 Tesla cultivates brand loyalty

-Hundreds of Tesla fans line up outside dealerships before the cars are even officially unveiled, and they even have to wait a few years before getting their dream car.
-These incredible pre-order numbers get Tesla even more attention.
-So, I researched how exactly Tesla builds such incredible customer loyalty, and here’s what I found:
+In Tesla’s earlier years, product launches often looked more like tech events than traditional car releases.
+Hundreds of Tesla fans lined up outside dealerships before the cars were even officially unveiled, and they even had to wait a few years before getting their dream car.
+These incredible pre-order numbers got Tesla even more attention.

 1. Establishes an emotional connection with the customer